kr-g/pytkfaicons/README.md

 # pytkfontawesome

-fontawesome svg icons converted to png.
+fontawesome svg icons converted to png

 # what's new ?